JasonLinjc/CRISPR-Net/README.md

     $> python ./CRISPR_Net_aggregate.py gRNA_offTargets.csv
     ...

 Then off-target aggregate score will be generated.

+You can try CRISPR-Net-Aggregate on the our example file (input_example/aggregate_example_GACCTTGCATTGTACCCGAG.csv)

 # CONTAINS: